-- Get the Free Smartphone App You can keep up with the CountyCare Rewards Program on your phone.
-Download the OTC Card Network app.
-It works for Apple or Android.
-Use the app to:
+- Keep your card!
+We will add more rewards as you earn them. - Get the Free Smartphone App You can keep up with the CountyCare Rewards Program on your phone.
+Download the OTC Card Network app to check your balance and more.
+It works for Apple or Android. - Reward funds will expire six months from the date they are added to your card if they are not used.

-- Check your balance

-- Locate stores

-- View eligible items and discounts

-- Reward funds will expire six months from the date they are added to your card if they are not used.